 “Winning has turned everything upside down.
 I ended up with five agent offers – honestly, I never thought that would happen.”

-Congratulations on winning The Bath Novel Award 2017 with The Pear Drum!
+Congratulations on winning The Bath Novel Award 2017!

 I think I’m in denial, I don’t normally win competitions.
 Winning has turned everything upside down.
 I’ve been “outed” as a writer and the prospect of getting an agent, maybe even a publishing deal is a little overwhelming.
 But amazing too!
 There’s no turning back.
 I’ve got to write the best way I can – people have expectations of me now!
 Even writing an email sends me in a spin…